piranna/piranna.github.io/_posts/2022-08-04-Linting-@-Dyte.md

 ```

 This way, Github Action could not match the output with any of the stored
-secrets, and would print the string verbatin.
+secrets, and would print the string verbatim.

 **Disclaimer**: please don’t do that with your production secrets, just use some
-ones deditated for testing purposses, and ideally one-use-only throw away ones.
+ones dedicated for testing purposes, and ideally one-use-only throw away ones.

 _Corporate version previously published at
 <https://dyte.io/blog/linting-at-dyte>_